 - The presumed father fails to prove paternity

-Those are just a few of the many circumstances in which an adoption without consent may be considered.
+Those are just a few of several circumstances in which an adoption without consent may be considered.

 Challenging the Adoption of Your Child

-When a stepparent, grandparent(s), or other party petitions the court to allow your child to be adopted without your consent, you're entitled to a trial.
+When a stepparent, grandparent(s), or other party petitions the court to allow your child to be adopted without your consent, you're entitled to a trial, and the petitioner faces a heightened legal standard for their evidence.
 With emotions running high and your parental rights on the line, you'll need an experienced attorney with a masterful command of the relevant laws to set the story straight and protect your rights.
 At the Law Office of Aaron D. Bundy, PLC, our apt attorneys can do just that.